YTread Logo

 lets stop talking about diversity and start working towards equity paloma medina tedxportland

-I love that you're not saying yes we're done you know something is weird here because this new racial diversity issue still doesn't paint the full picture of equity it doesn't tell us if those employees are being compensated fairly to their white counterparts it doesn't tell us how they are being treated by their white peers and everyday work life and yet we still know this diversity is not the core need equity is the core need why do we talk about diversity so much more?
-I think we talk more about diversity because it's safer when we say we're committed to diversity in our company it doesn't imply anything more than wanting to invite more people to our company more minorities and inviting people is not that hard I mean that's not cool because i can do it now i want to invite y'all y'all see you up there in the middle y'all here are invited to my house let's say tomorrow how does that five o'clock sound sound okay cool house party marked diversity done we know well we are like well who we are inviting your company our teams to our neighborhoods is one step but it says nothing about how we will treat them once they arrive how we will treat them and changing the way we treat them once they arrive that would require changing our old brain and that also requires changing our systems and I know that changing our old brain and changing our systems is intense that's daunting I know, so I thought okay, well what does the research say about how humans have to achieve daunting goals?
+What have we done well?
+Can we come to an agreement or can we celebrate?
+I love that you're not saying yeah, we're done, you know?
+Something is strange here because this new racial diversity number still doesn't show the full equity picture.
+It doesn't tell us whether those employees are being compensated equitably with their white counterparts.
+It doesn't tell us how their employees treat them. white peers and everyday work life and yet we still know that this diversity is not the main need equity is the main need why do we talk so much more about diversity?
+I think we talk more about diversity because it is safer when we say that we are committed to diversity in our company it does not imply anything more than the desire to invite more people to our company more minorities and inviting people is not that difficult I mean it is not okay because I can do it right now I want to invite all of you all I see you up there in the middle all of you here are invited to my house let's say tomorrow how that five o'clock sound sounds good cool house party diversity marked fact we know well we're like right who we invite into your company, into our teams, into our neighborhoods, it's a step, but it doesn't say anything about how we're going to treat them once they arrive, how we're going to treat them, and how to change the way we treat them once they arrive. for them to come, that would require changing our old brain and also changing our systems and I know that changing our old brain and changing our systems is intense, it's daunting.

 If you have any copyright issue, please Contact